AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 ```
 First element of `params` array is the jobId this solution refers to (as sent in the `mining.notify` message from the server).
 Second element is the `miner nonce` as hex.
 Third element is the token given to the worker previous `mining.authorize` request.
 Any `mining.submit` request bound to a worker which was not succesfully authorized - i.e. the token does not exist in the session - **MUST** be rejected.

 You'll notice in the sample above the `miner nonce` is only 12 bytes wide (should be 16).
-Why ?
+Why?
 That's because in the previous `mining.set` the server has set an `extranonce` of `af4c`.
 This means the full nonce is `af4c68765fccd712`
 In presence of extranonce the miner **MUST** submit only the chars to append to the extranonce to build the final hex value.
 If no extranonce is set for the session or for the work the miner **MUST** send all 16 bytes.

-It's server duty to keep track of the tuples `job ids <-> extranonces` per session.
+It's the server duty to keep track of the tuples `job ids <-> extranonces` per session.

 When the server receives this request it either responds success using the short form
 ```json